OhhMoo/SAE-RL/README.md

-# Studying Reinforcement Learning with Sparse Autoencoders
+# Studying RL with SAEs

-Using Sparse Autoencoders (SAEs) to reverse-engineer what RL training actually changes inside a language model.
-The testbed is Qwen2.5-0.5B fine-tuned on GSM8k math reasoning, with SAEs trained on residual-stream activations at multiple checkpoints along the RL trajectory.

-## Why This Matters

 RL fine-tuning demonstrably changes model behavior, but *how* it changes internal representations is poorly understood.
 We designed a controlled experiment — fixed dataset (GSM8k), fixed model (Qwen2.5-0.5B), fixed SAE architecture (BatchTopK) — so that any differences in learned features across checkpoints reflect genuine representational change, not artifacts of the setup.

 The goal: move from "RL improved solve rate" to "here is *what changed internally* that caused that improvement."